anqizhang1/anqizhang1.github.io/_pages/about.md

 Conference Papers and Presentations
 ------

-1. Service Robot, Automated Interaction, and Customers’ Responses, with Xinyu Fu, and Likoebe Maruping, _(POMS)_, May 2025
+1. Service Robot, Automated Interaction, and Customers’ Responses, with Xinyu Fu, and Likoebe Maruping, _ Production and Operations Management 35th Annual Conference 2025 (POMS)_, May 8-12, 2025
 2. Algorithmic Fairness in Predicting Hospital Readmissions Among Diabetic Patients, _Workshop on Information Technologies and Systems (WITS 2024)_, December 2024
 3. The Effect of Telehealth for Psychiatric and Substance Use on U.S. Hospital Utilization, with Aaron Baird, Joseph Buckman, and Yusen Xia
  (_AOM 2022 Health Care Management Professional Development Workshop_), August 2022